rbms-bsc/DCRMR/_pages/Series/Parallel-other-title-information-of-series.md

 ## 8.235.3 General rule

-<a name="8.235.3.1">8.235.3.1</a> If there are parallel series titles (see [Parallel title of series](/DCRMR/series/Parallel-title-of-series/)), transcribe the other title information after the series title to which it relates.
-If any parallel titles have been omitted from the transcription, also omit the associated other title information.
+<a name="8.235.3.1">8.235.3.1</a> If there are parallel titles of series (see [Parallel title of series, 8.215.3.1](/DCRMR/series/Parallel-title-of-series/#8.215.3.1)), transcribe the other title information after the series title to which it relates.
+If any parallel titles of series have been omitted from the transcription, also omit the associated other title information.

 ---